two-hundred/celerity-docs/docs/blueprint/specification.md

 The order of deployment and change staging for child blueprints is determined based on references to the outputs of one child blueprint used as the input to another.

+At least one blueprint include must be defined in a blueprint if there are no [resources](#resources).

 **type**